 I heard that "chia" is a good source of omega-3 fatty acids, but I don't know what it is, where to get it or what to do with it.
 Can you enlighten me?

 Answer (Published 5/15/2006)

-Chia is an edible seed that comes from the desert plant Salvia hispanica, a member of the mint family that grows abundantly in southern Mexico.
+Nutritious and easy to prepare, chia is an edible seed that comes from the desert plant Salvia hispanica, a member of the mint family that grows abundantly in southern Mexico.
 You may have seen chia sprouts growing on the novelty planters called Chia Pets, but historically, chia seeds have been the most important part of the plant.
 In pre-Columbian times they were a main component of the Aztec and Mayan diets and were the basic survival ration of Aztec warriors.
-I've read that one tablespoon was believed to sustain an individual for 24 hours.
-The Aztecs also used chia medicinally to stimulate saliva flow and to relieve joint pain and sore skin.
+I've read that one tablespoon of chia seeds was believed to sustain an individual for 24 hours.
+The Aztecs recognized the medicinal benefits of chia, using it to stimulate saliva flow and to relieve joint pain and sore skin.

 More benefits of chia seeds: when added to water and allowed to sit for 30 minutes, chia forms a gel.
 Researchers suggest that this reaction also takes place in the stomach, slowing the process by which digestive enzymes break down carbohydrates and convert them into sugar.

 Chia seeds have a nutlike flavor.
 You can mix seeds in water and add lime or lemon juice and sugar to make a drink known in Mexico and Central America as "chia fresca."
 As with ground flax seeds, you can sprinkle ground or whole chia seeds on cereal, in yogurt or salads, eat them as a snack, or grind them and mix them with flour when making muffins or other baked goods.
 I find them tasty and an interesting addition to my diet.